yuwei-cao-git/PRIN/ConvPoint/examples/semantic3d/README.md

 # label_df.to_csv("./data/mantua_labelled_wp1.labels", index=False)
 ```

-For the training set:
+For the training & test set:
 ```
 python semantic3d_prepare_data.py --rootdir ./data
 ```

-For the test set:
+For only the test set: (use it when you want to test on another data)
 ```
-python semantic3d_prepare_data.py --rootdir ./data--test
+python semantic3d_prepare_data_test.py --rootdir ./data
 ```

 ## Training